 The ES are conducted by the World Bank Group and its partners across all geographic regions and cover small, medium, and large firms.
 The size of the firm is determined by the number of employees: 5 to 19 (small), 20 to 99 (medium), and 100 or more (large).
 Firms with less than five employees are ineligible for the survey.
 Firms that are 100% state-owned are also ineligible.
 Partners for the ES have included the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB), and the UK's Department for International Development (DFID).
+Enterprise Surveys in francophone West African countries are jointly funded with the Dutch Good Growth Fund (DGGF).

-The surveys are administered to a representative sample1 of firms in the non-agricultural, formal, private economy.
+The surveys are administered to a representative sample of firms in the non-agricultural, formal, private economy.